taco-project/FlexKV/scripts/README.md

-# FlexKV Benchmark Scripts
+# FlexKV Benchmark Script

-This directory contains scripts for running FlexKV-enabled vLLM server with multi-turn benchmarks.
+This script ([./run_benchmark.sh](./run_benchmark.sh)) is used to run FlexKV-enabled vLLM server with multi-turn benchmarks.

 ## Prerequisites